 - If you have not done so, use Fulfillment by Amazon (FBA).
 It is one of the best ways to rank above the competition not using the service.
 For some sellers, this can seem like a big step, but it doesn’t have to be and it can be the catalyst to driving sales to your listing.

 View your Amazon product listing as your storefront.
 If you were selling your product in a store, what would you do to position it front and center?
 How would you dress up the store to ensure people came to it?
 Optimizing your Amazon listing page is a valuable step in this process.
 It’s the best way to encourage people to stop by and get to know what you have to offer.

 If your first listing attempt doesn’t seem to create the buzz you desire, update it.
 Add better photos.
 Take a look at your keyword usage – is it too much?
 Look at your description and your competition.
 When you consistently work at these areas, you are likely to see your listing improve.

 Stay up to date on Amazon’s rules and A10 changes.
 Or, make the entire process easier by hiring an Amazon consultant to help you with every step of the process.
 The bottom line is that this is where you need to be to sell through e-commerce today.
 There’s a rich opportunity for sellers who commit to improving their listings and who have a valuable product to offer.
 Is that you?

 This is a critical component of doing well on Amazon.
 Learning how to optimize listings on Amazon can define your success.
 That’s why it may be best to have a pro step in to help you.
 Contact us to learn more about the services we offer as Amazon consultants.

 Let’s get started!

-Book a one-hour Amazon Consultation session from experts with experience of selling over $250 Million on Amazon
+Book an Amazon Consultation session from experts with experience of selling over $250 Million on Amazon